 A child’s height mostly depends on the height of their parents and other close relatives.

 Children grow at their own pace, and the rate of their height growth can significantly increase during puberty.
 After puberty, both boys and girls are likely to gain two inches (five centimeters) in height every year (1).
 However, the final, adult height of the child can depend on several factors, including genetics that plays a significant role (2).

-However, the lack of nutrition could hinder the child’s growth and prevent them from attaining the ideal height (3).
+However, the lack of nutrition could hinder the child’s growth and prevent them from attaining the average height for their age (3).
 Therefore, providing nutrient-rich foods is essential to help the child attain the right height.

 Best Foods To Increase A Child’s Height

 A balanced diet with enhanced intake of certain nutrients is important to promote growth in children.
 Below is a list of some foods that you could add to your child’s diet on a regular basis to ensure optimum growth in height (and weight).

 An egg provides almost 6.5 grams of protein and has almost all the essential amino acids in it (4) (5).
 This makes egg a source of complete protein that is required for skeletal growth of children (6).
 Besides, it has several other nutrients like vitamin D, phosphorus, omega-3 fatty acids, selenium, and iodine that helps in overall growth and development of children (7).

 The protein, vitamins such as vitamin-D and minerals such as potassium, calcium, phosphorus, and magnesium in whole milk support bone development (8).
 Whole milk has more nutrients than the skimmed versions.
 Thus, children should be served whole milk or products made of whole milk unless they are advised otherwise due to weight issues such as childhood obesity.